 - The debt settlement firm negotiates with the creditors to achieve the lowest rate possible.

-- The firm consults the debtor to secure permission on whether to accept the agreed-upon settlement plan.
+- For example, the firm consults the debtor to secure permission on whether to accept the agreed-upon settlement plan.

 - The company manages the debt until it is completely cleared.

-Before you decide to file for bankruptcy, it is vital to carry out a comprehensive review of your financial situation, as well as your other available options.
+Before you decide to file for bankruptcy, it is vital to conduct a comprehensive review of your financial situation.
+You can take a bankruptcy options filing quiz that can help you understand your options.
+It is also helpful to evaluate your other available options.
 It will allow you to have a clear view of how things look, as well as the potential alternatives.
 Each situation has different factors that individuals or companies should consider before deciding whether or not to file for bankruptcy.
-We built a comprehensive Chapter 7 calculator to see whether you qualify for a Chapter 7 bankruptcy and a Chapter 13 calculator to estimate your plan payment.
+We built a comprehensive Chapter 7 calculator to see whether you qualify for a Chapter 7 bankruptcy.
+We also constructed a Chapter 13 calculator to estimate your plan payment